MettleSphee/RO_TextAnalysis/README.md

 If a letter doesn't appear in the text file (for example, W), it will still be shown in the output but won't be taken into account when performing the calculations.
+The program contains comments in Romanian, detailing some parts of the process.

 For more information, visit the following links on Wikipedia which detail both Huffman and Shannon-Fano coding: https://en.wikipedia.org/wiki/Huffman_coding